 Asadullah that has recently showed up is a militant group with Sunni Islamist and nationalist policy with no clear identity of members.
 But according to available evidences and their presence among government forces and the Turkish army we can guess this is the group organized but the Turkish intelligence service recruiting and organizing certain elements of ISIS.

-Posted by GPD on March 8, 2016, With 1508 Reads Filed under World.
+Posted by GPD on March 8, 2016, With 1645 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.